giselle-ferreira/InstaClone/README.md

 <br/>

 >## About
-Instagram Front Page Clone designed primarily with Figma and developed in Angular 13 and Bootstrap 5.
+Instagram Front Page Clone designed primarily with Figma and developed in Angular 13 and Bootstrap 5, and Express and Heroku to Deploy.

 <br/>